Who Wants to Marry a Multi-Millionaire?: Aftermath

 After the show aired, Conger made numerous public comments about how she was offended by Rockwell's kissing her on stage, that they never consummated their marriage, and how the entire episode went against her set of morals.
-Matt Lauer was publicly critical of Conger being asked to do multiple interviews on The Today Show, saying he didn't want her on after the first interview, becoming incredulous at her claims she didn't want to be well-known, and making sarcastic comments in the second interview, where he pointedly said "You're not coming back, right?" and responded to her "Only if I do something amazing" response with the notion that he would never talk to her again.
-Lauer and Jeffrey Zucker agreed she would never be asked back to The Today Show.
+Matt Lauer was publicly critical of Conger being asked to do multiple interviews on The Today Show, saying he did not want her on after the first interview, becoming incredulous at her claims she did not want to be well-known, and making sarcastic comments in the second interview, where he pointedly said "You're not coming back, right?" and responded to her "Only if I do something amazing" response with the notion that he would never talk to her again.
+Lauer and Today executive producer Jeffrey Zucker agreed she would never be asked back to The Today Show.

-The E! cable entertainment channel aired one of its "True Hollywood Story" episodes on the entire situation/debacle related to the show.
-Rick Rockwell related that after Jay Thomas interviewed Darva Conger, he went directly over to Rockwell and told him "Do not choose her here", but would not provide any explanation when Rockwell asked him why (Thomas said in the show that he based his advice on his personal experience being divorced from women with blonde hair).
-The E! show also related that most of the women were not impressed by Rockwell's looks and were happy to not be chosen, and that the entire experience of filming the show was a huge ordeal.
-The show stood out in THS history because it combined having almost no friends and family speak about Rick Rockwell or Darva Conger and those few individuals who did speak expressing their dislike and contempt for both individuals.
-Rockwell concluded the show by half-laughing and giving advice to viewers: "Don't screw up during a slow news week."

 In February 2001, Conger and Rockwell appeared on Larry King Live and sparred over comments each of them had made about the other.
 Conger claimed that she should not have appeared on the program at all, and admitted that she had been overly harsh in her public statements about Rockwell.

 Conger married physician assistant Jim Arellano in 2003, with whom she had one son, Cassius.
-They divorced in 2009 and she and her son live in Northern California, where she works as an nurse anesthetist.
+They divorced in 2009 and she and her son live in Northern California, where she works as a nurse anesthetist.

 Rockwell toured the country on a comedy tour he called "The Annulment Tour", and appeared on an episode of The Norm Show.
 He later appeared as a presenter in several aviation computer-based training CD-ROM courses from King Schools.

+In 2025 on the 25-year anniversary of the show's airing on Fox, Conger gave a few interviews where she confirmed that she didn't take the show seriously, wasn't interested in Rockwell at all, and beyond enjoying the experience and payment when she posed for Playboy was happy to have moved entirely past the situation to become a single mom who did wood-working as a hobby.
+Efforts by reporters to get Rockwell to speak on the record or show where he now lives were unsuccessful, but their searches also confirmed that he no longer works in comedy or any other facet of entertainment, and is no longer a public figure.